-Australia as a land of a fair go has had it’s fair share of Prisoners.
+Australia as a land of a fair go has had its fair share of Prisoners.
 Let’s face it that’s all we were to start with, a prison colony!
 So you’d think with that past we’d know how to treat prisoners.
-You’d think that if we set up detention centers for people we had to hold for one reason or another there would be a historical preference for not being the complete bastards the English were to us.
-And in fact if you look at the guidelines for treating prisoners, you’d have to say, they get a far go.
+You’d think that if we set up detention centres for people we had to hold for one reason or another, there would be a historical preference for not being the complete bastards the English were to us.
+And in fact if you look at the guidelines for treating prisoners, you’d have to say, they get a fair go.

 Australia’s Treatment of Prisoners